mikenguyen13/data_analysis/_book/20-quasi-experimental.md

 2. Estimate the manipulation-free counterfactual
 3. Calculating the standard errors for inference can follow [@chetty2011] where we bootstrap resampling residuals in the estimation of the counts of individuals within bins (large data can render this step unnecessary).

-If we pass the bunching test, we can move on to the \[Placebo Test\]
+If we pass the bunching test, we can move on to the $$Placebo Test$$

 @mccrary2008 test